The SRC’s International Trade Policy Programme

 About the Post-Graduate Diploma in International Trade Policy Programme (PGITP)

-Starting this year, the SRC is proud to also offer a PGITP for those students who only wish to complete the core courses offered in Semester I. This PGITP caters to the student who does not have the time to complete a Masters in one academic year and who may opt at a later date to attain a full Masters by selecting courses over a longer period time.
+Starting this academic year 2020/2021, the SRC is proud to also offer a PGITP for those students who only wish to complete the core courses offered in Semester I. This PGITP caters to the student who does not have the time to complete a Masters in one academic year and who may opt at a later date to attain a full Masters by selecting courses over a longer period time.
 It also caters to the student who simply wishes a post-graduate diploma in international trade policy.

 Why you should enroll with us?